Aquarium

 When my wife brought her first betta fish home, I was kind of skeptical that a fish could be a good pet.

-However, she had a beautiful blue betta fish that was really cool to look at.
+However, she had a beautiful blue betta fish that was cool to look at.
 People who came to visit liked to look at her betta fish, so it was a good conversation starter.

-But… after about six months her betta fish died…
+But, after about six months her betta fish died.

 Now that I know so much about aquariums, I know it was because she didn’t clean the betta tank enough.
-It can get confusing because betta fish tanks can range in size from a tiny one-gallon tank to a 20-gallon tank or bigger with a full-fledged line of filters heaters, etc.
+It can get confusing because betta fish tanks can range in size from a tiny one-gallon tank to a 20-gallon tank or bigger and with a full-fledged line of filters, heaters, etc.

 So, let me explain, how to clean a betta fish tank of any size, the easiest way possible so you don’t have the same problem.